jakec888/Email-Client/README.md

 ### Most Recent Project:

-[Bityle Clone](https://github.com/jakec888/bitly-clone) which uses the tecnologies here but with redux saga to make asynchronous requests.
+[Bityle Clone](https://github.com/jakec888/bitly-clone) which uses the tecnologies here but with redux saga and to make asynchronous generator-linke requests. ß

 ### In Progress: